seanchas116/PaintField/readme.txt

 ## - To Build -

 PaintField depends on the following libraries: Qt 4.8, libfreeimage.
-PaintField requires GCC 4.8+ or Clang 3.2+.
+PaintField requires GCC 4.8+ or Clang 3.2+ (Clang is recommended).
 MSVC is not supported.
 PaintField supports Mac, Linux 32/64bit and Windows 64bit.

-To build PaintField, follow these steps:

-	1. Copy or link Malachite[github.com/iofg2100/Malachite] source directory as src/libs/Malachite.
-Malachite readme file will be placed in src/libs/Malachite.
-	2. Build PaintField (using Qt Creator is the easiest way).
+Opening PaintField.pro in Qt Creator is the easiest way to build PaintField.

 ## - Planned Features -